TheSilvered/nest/docs/tutorials/c-lib-tutorial.md

     return OBJ(vec2);
 }
 ```

-As you can see the last argument is a `Nst_OpErr *` because the memory
-allocation might fail.

 Now that we have the `Vec2` object ready, we can start working onto implementing
 the functions that the user will be able to call from Nest.